-Before art started selling online, you’d shlep around your Elvis paintings to local art fairs and possibly get some art galleries to carry a few pieces.
-But, no Elvis enthusiast outside of those immediate venues would ever see your work.
+Before art started selling online, you’d schlep around your Elvis paintings to local art fairs and possibly get some art galleries to carry a few pieces.
+But no Elvis enthusiast outside of those immediate venues would ever see your work.
 This obviously severely limited your sales potential.
 Therefore, the odds that you became a starving artist were really high.

 Today, that entire mold has been broken.